Amon-Ra St. Brown

 Amon-Ra Julian Heru John St. Brown (born October 24, 1999) is a German-American professional football wide receiver for the Detroit Lions of the National Football League (NFL).
 He played college football for the USC Trojans and was selected by the Lions in the fourth round of the 2021 NFL draft.
-St. Brown was voted to the Pro Bowl from 2022 to 2024, and was a first-team All-Pro in 2023 and 2024.
+St. Brown was voted to the Pro Bowl four times from 2022 to 2025, and was a first-team All-Pro in 2023 and 2024.
 He is the younger brother of Equanimeous St. Brown.

 Early life

 St. Brown was born to mother Miriam, who is originally from Leverkusen, Germany, and father John Brown, who was a bodybuilder in the 1980s and a two-time amateur Mr. Universe.
 He grew up in Anaheim Hills, California, and has two brothers: Equanimeous, who is currently a free agent having also played wide receiver in the National Football League (NFL); and Osiris, who played college football at Stanford.
 Along with his brothers, St. Brown has dual American and German citizenship.
 In addition to English, he also speaks German and French.

 St. Brown attended Servite High School in Anaheim, California, as a freshman before transferring to Mater Dei High School in Santa Ana, California.
 As a senior in 2017, he had 72 receptions for 1,320 yards and 20 touchdowns.
 A five-star recruit ranked second among receiver prospects, St. Brown committed to the University of Southern California (USC) to play college football.
 He played with future USC teammate JT Daniels at Mater Dei.